 Cables and conduit

-A good solar installer ensures that proper cables and connectors are used.
+A good solar installer ensures the proper choice for cables and connectors.
 This for example means UV-resistant solar-cable to connect the solar modules or armoured cable when putting cable underground.
 Especially in low-voltage systems with high current it is important to use cables with a high cross-section/diameter.

+A breaker can be an essential part of the components of solar power systems.
 Since breakers do add costs to the system, they are often left out of a design.
-They are essential, however, to ensure the system is protected in case of a for example a short circuit, and that you can ensure to be able to work on a system safely.
+They are essential, however, to ensure the protection of the system in case of a for example a short circuit, and that you can ensure to be able to work on a system safely.

-When the costs of a solar power system exceeds roughly $5000, or when it is critical that the system remains functional at all times, it is recommended to add remote monitoring.
-Particularly the systems from SMA and Victron Energy are well equipped for remote monitoring.
+When the costs of a solar power system exceeds roughly $5000, or when it is critical that the system remains functional at all times, adding remote monitoring is advisable.
+Particularly the systems from SMA and Victron Energy are suitable for remote monitoring.

 Grounding & Lightning protection

 As can be seen from this map, the area around the equator in Africa is one of the most active areas in the world with regards to lightning strikes.
 Aside from proper grounding, it is important to protect your equipment from lightning strikes.
-This can be done to various protection levels but always starts with a proper risk analysis.
+This is possible to various protection levels but always starts with a proper risk analysis.

-Due to the less predictable nature of solar energy it is often required to build in some redundancy in off-grid systems as it is not often accepted not to have any power during a period of high cloud cover.
-This redundancy can be achieved by increasing the amount of batteries / solar panels.
+The last of the components of the solar power systems is not compulsory, just a suggestion.
+Due to the less predictable nature of solar energy, some redundancy is advisable in off-grid systems as there is a need for power also during a period of high cloud cover.
+This redundancy is possible by increasing the amount of batteries / solar panels.
 However, especially for larger systems, often it is still more cost effective to include a generator as part of the energy mix.